RAKWireless/tutorials-and-guides/Temperature and Humidity Monitor/README.md

 [Environment Sensor BOSCH BME680 RAK1906](https://store.rakwireless.com/products/rak1906-bme680-environment-sensor)

-And for the NB-IoT communication we will use the Blues Wireless Products:
+And for the NB-IoT communication, we will use the Blues Wireless Products:

 [Blues NoteCard](https://shop.blues.io/collections/notecard/products/note-nbgl-500)